jnduli/blog_jnduli.co.ke/content/drafts/tasklite_setup.rst

     */1 * * * * /usr/bin/rclone copy gdrive:backups/work_xps/ /home/rookie/gdrive_clone --update
     00 18 * * * /home/rookie/.local/bin/tasklite backup

-Using the copy command with the `--update` flag means that if the file on the destination has a greater modification date that the source file, it will not be copied over.
-Running this command with source to destination and destination to source over multiple machines ensures that I always have the most up-to date file on whatever laptop I have.
+The risk with this is that I might accidentally overwrite changes done in one laptop if the sync had not succeeded.
+I try to be careful with this but I was bitten once with this.
+I run this every minute, which I think is good enough to ensure my remote gdrive folder is always in sync.

 Helper Commands
 ---------------